streamlit/docs/content/kb/deployments/remote-start.md

 to host a Streamlit app remotely.

-To learn about a deceptively simple way to host Streamlit apps that avoids all the issues below, check out [Streamlit Cloud](https://streamlit.io/cloud).
+To learn about a deceptively simple way to host Streamlit apps that avoids all the issues below, check out [Streamlit Community Cloud](https://streamlit.io/cloud).

 ### Symptom #1: The app never loads